danielsantander/cyberdev/kali-linux/docs/08_permissions.md

 Use the change mode (`chmod`) command to change permissions (can only be done by root user or file owner)

 ## Decimal Notation
-Refer to permissions by using a single number to reporesent one 'rxw' set of permissions.
+Represent a single set of permissions by using a numerical value.

-`rwx` values can be represented as binary numbers, where `111` in binary represents all permissions `rwx` granted.
-The `rwx` permission set can be represented as an octal number by converting it.
+`rwx` values can be represented as binary numbers, where `111` in binary represents all permissions granted and `000` represent none granted.
+The `rwx` permission set can be represented as an octal number by converting it form binary.

 | Binary | Octal | rwx |
 |--------|-------|-----|